Accelerating the force-coupling method for hydrodynamic interactions in periodic domains: Simulations using fast FCM

 In the simulations, we discretise \eqref{eq:dXdt} and \eqref{eq:dqdt} using the second-order, geometric BDF scheme \cite{SCHOELLER2021109846} that preserves the unit length of $\bm{q}_n$ for all $n$.
 The resulting algebraic equations, along with \eqref{eq:ui} - \eqref{eq:Tn}, constitute a nonlinear system, which we must solve to obtain the updated rod positions and orientations, as well as $\mathcal{F}$ that enforces the rigid body constraints.
 To solve the system, we employ Broyden's method \cite{Broyden1965ACO} with an initial approximation of the Jacobian based on a diagonal mobility matrix.
 At each Broyden iteration, fast FCM provides the action of $\mathcal{M^{VF}}$ on $\mathcal{F}$ to determine $\mathcal{V}$ from the current solution.
 As the tolerance for Broyden's method is set to $10^{-4}$, we also require that the fast FCM return the velocities to within $\epsilon = 10^{-4}$.
 At the start of the simulations, the rods are positioned on a square lattice and randomly oriented in that plane in the plane at $z = 30a$.
 As $\bm{F}^G$ and $\bm{F}^B_i$ for all $i$ are in the $(x,y)$-plane and the rods are symmetric with respect to reflections about this plane, the dynamics of their positions and orientations should remain 2D as the suspension evolves.
 The small out-of-plane rod motion incurred as a result of numerical error is ignored when the rod positions and orientations are advanced in time.

 Fig. \ref{fig:rod_7744} shows the evolution of a suspension of with $N_{R} = 7744$ with an area fraction of $10.5\%$.
 The simulation is run to time $t= 4992.8T$ and images of the suspension and the rod velocities at time $t = 339.6T$ and $4992.8T$ are provided.
+Initially, when the particles have random positions and orientations, the average settling speed is below that of a single rod..
 After a short time, the rods form groups that settle rapidly, while other regions in the suspension where the rod density is lower are seen to move upwards.
-As the rapidly falling groups encounter regions moving more slowly, they deform and eventually break up, only to reform again.
+Similar dynamics were observed in sedimentation simulations of rod suspensions in 3D periodic domains \cite{gustavsson2009gravity} As the rapidly falling groups encounter regions moving more slowly, they deform and eventually break up, only to reform again.
 The periodic process of group formation and breaking continues over the course of the simulation.

 To understand the dynamics more quantitatively, we perform additional simulations with $N_{R} = 2304$ with a final time of $t = 46676T$.
 We consider $L = 960a, 1920a,$ and $3840a$, corresponding to area fractions $10.5\%$, $2.6\%$, and $0.66\%$, respectively.
 Fig. \ref{fig:rod_vel} shows the average sedimentation velocity $\langle V_x\rangle = (\sum_n \bm{V}_n\cdot\bm{\hat{x}})/N_R$ over time relative to the settling speed $W$, the sedimentation velocity of a single rod moving along its axis.
-In all three cases, we see that the velocity initially increases, corresponding to the initial formation of rod clusters, as seen in Fig. \ref{fig:rod_7744}.
+In all three cases, we see that the velocity initially increases from values below the settling speed of a single particle, corresponding to the initial formation of rod clusters, as seen in Fig. \ref{fig:rod_7744}.
 After this initial growth, however, the speed plateaus and fluctuates around an average value, as a result of the clusters continually breaking and reforming.
 The average speed for the plateau for area fractions $0.66\%$ and $2.6\%$ are approximately equal $\langle V_x \rangle/W \approx 1.15$, while it is significantly higher for area fraction $10.5\%$, where we have $\langle V_x \rangle/W \approx 1.45$.
 Additionally, the time required to reach the plateau value decreases as the area fraction increases.